-You need a Dark Side deck and a Light Side deck or one Neutral deck, this Rulebook, several 6-sided dice, various counters (p.19), and ample playing room on a hard, flat surface.
+You need a Dark Side deck and a Light Side deck or one Neutral deck, this Rulebook, several 6-sided dice, various counters (p.21), and ample playing room on a hard, flat surface.
+You may also play with an optional Yuuzhan Vong deck, but you are not required to do so.